ethereum-optimism/superchain-ops/tasks/sep/020-holocene-system-config-upgrade-multi-chain/VALIDATION.md

 ### `0xf64bc17485f0B4Ea5F06A96514182FC4cB561977` (Council Safe) or `0xDEe57160aAfCF04c34C887B5962D0a69676d3C8B` (Foundation Safe)

 Links:
 - [Etherscan (Council Safe)](https://sepolia.etherscan.io/address/0xf64bc17485f0B4Ea5F06A96514182FC4cB561977).
-This address is attested to in the [Optimism docs](https://docs.optimism.io/chain/security/privileged-roles#l1-proxy-admin), as it's one of the signers of the L1 Proxy Admin owner.
+This address is attested to the [Optimism docs](https://docs.optimism.io/chain/security/privileged-roles#l1-proxy-admin), as it's one of the signers of the L1 Proxy Admin owner.
 - [Etherscan (Foundation Safe)](https://sepolia.etherscan.io/address/0xDEe57160aAfCF04c34C887B5962D0a69676d3C8B).
-This address is attested to in the [Optimism docs](https://docs.optimism.io/chain/security/privileged-roles#l1-proxy-admin), as it's one of the signers of the L1 Proxy Admin owner.
+This address is attested to the [Optimism docs](https://docs.optimism.io/chain/security/privileged-roles#l1-proxy-admin), as it's one of the signers of the L1 Proxy Admin owner.

 The Safe you are signing for will have the following overrides which will set the [Multicall](https://sepolia.etherscan.io/address/0xca11bde05977b3631167028862be2a173976ca11#code) contract as the sole owner of the signing safe.
 This allows simulating both the approve hash and the final tx in a single Tenderly tx.